Free Majorana Fermions with Superconducting Quantum Wires and a Magnetic Impurity: Introduction

-In Sec. \ref{ModelEPL}, I develop different versions of the quantum field theory \cite{karyn1999,ItzyksonDrouffe} associated to the general model of spin-polarized fermions that I introduced in Ref. \cite{KarynEPL}.
-This quantum field theory can be viewed as a bound state in a 1D Dirac theory interacting with a localized Majorana fermion.
-Since the Hilbert space on the impurity is a physical spin-1/2, this model also ensures the existence of a free Majorana fermion on the impurity, referring to a {\it Majorana impurity}, and of a {\it free Majorana fermion within the bound state} in the wire.
-Only the symmetric superposition of particle and hole within the bound state interacts with the impurity.
-I present the specific wavefunction of the zero-energy Majorana mode (associated to the anti-symmetric superposition) and address the relation with the Kitaev p-wave superconducting wire \cite{Kitaev}.
-Also, I elaborate on the correspondence between the edge local magnetic susceptibility and the capacitance at the edge in the p-wave superconducting wire within the topological phase.
-In Sec. \ref{wiremodel}, I present the possible realization of those ideas through the two-channel Kondo model with a magnetic impurity bridging the gap between two s-wave superconducting wires.
-I show the robustness of the Majorana zero modes towards asymmetries between parameters describing the two wires, as a protection from the resonance induced by the spin gap on each side of the impurity.
-With two magnetic impurities, I present a protocol to engineer a non-local spin-1/2 (qubit) with two Majorana fermions \cite{Flensberg,fractionalinfo}.
-In Sec. \ref{results}, I summarize the main results found in this article and hope that it may help to stimulate further searches of free Majorana zero modes for potential applications in quantum information.
+The article is organized as follows.
+In Sec. \ref{Model}, I introduce the model.
+Since the Hilbert space on the impurity is a physical spin-1/2, this model also ensures the existence of a zero-energy Majorana fermion, referring to the {\it Majorana impurity} $a$, and the existence of a {\it zero-energy Majorana fermion within the bound state in the wire} $\gamma_b$.
+I derive the wave function associated to this Majorana fermion $\gamma_b$ through an analogy to topological interfaces.
+I derive equivalent forms of the quantum field theory for the bulk and show the structure of the bonding of Majorana fermions $\gamma_a$ and $\gamma_b$ within the bulk.
+In Sec. \ref{correspondences}, I evaluate the local capacitance at the edge for the Kitaev p-wave superconducting wire and show a similar form as the magnetic susceptibility on the impurity for the present model.
+In Sec. \ref{wiremodel}, I address its specific realization with a magnetic impurity between two s-wave superconducting wires.
+In Appendix \ref{dictionary}, I derive useful mathematical correspondences for the magnetic impurity between two s-wave superconducting wires.
+In Appendix \ref{twoimpurities}, as a perspective, I address the situation of two magnetic impurities.